mnezmah/Transformers/README.md

 # Transformers App

-This is a simple app which shows the list of Transformers, let you add new transformer and edit its characteristics.
+This is a simple app which shows the list of Transformers, let you add new Transformer and edit its characteristics.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5  using Angular version 5.0.5